KamilSurlas/Stubs-generator/Readme.md

 Target executable file is `StubsGenerator.exe` located in `build/bin` directory <br>
 The build will be created automatically <br>
 ### 1.1.
 Prerequisites
-- g++ compiler installed on system (Recommended to have MinGW installed).
+- g++ compiler installed on system (Recommended to have MinGW installed on Windows).

 ### 1.2.
 In order to build the program into executable file follow these steps:
 1. Step into StubsGenerator directory (The `Makefile` should be located here).